gidden/pystub/README.rst

 Continuous Integration
 -----------------------

-Once you have added your project to Github (or any other Travis-supported service), turn it on at ``https://travis-ci.com/profile/<user name>`` if the repository is *private* or ``https://travis-ci.org/profile/<user name>`` if the repository is *public*.
-Future pull requests will now be automatically tested.
+Once you have added your project to Github (or any other supported service), you can turn on continuous integration.
+Once turned on, future pull requests will be automatically tested.

+Linux builds are tested on TravisCI.
+You can turn on the new project at ``https://travis-ci.com/profile/<user name>`` if the repository is *private* or ``https://travis-ci.org/profile/<user name>`` if the repository is *public*.

+Windows builds are tested on `Appveyor <https://ci.appveyor.com/projects>`_.
+You can add it by clicking the "New Project" button.

 Documentation
 --------------